ibm-cloud-docs/BlockStorage/replication.md

 3. Select the existing snapshot schedule that you want your replication to follow.
 The list contains all of your active snapshot schedules.

    You can select only one schedule even if you have a mix of hourly, daily, and weekly.
 All snapshots that were captured since the previous replication cycle, are replicated regardless of the schedule that originated them.
    For more information, see [Working with Snapshots](/docs/BlockStorage?topic=BlockStorage-snapshots).
-Replication starts 5 minutes after the snapshot is taken to ensure the most up-to-date data is copied to the replica volume.
+Replication starts 5 minutes after the snapshot is taken to ensure that the most up-to-date data is copied to the replica volume.
    {: tip}

 4. Select a **Location** for the replica volume.